collective/collective.wasthisuseful/README.txt

   * Clicking "Yes" immediately submits
   * Clicking "No" shows a comment field and submit button
 - By default, enabled for "Document" types, others selectable.
+- Can be overridden (enabled and disabled) for all content types.
 - Enables immediate e-mail notification, with the rating value ("Yes" or "No") and rating comment (in the case of "No") as e-mail variables.